nesbittryan/2750-a3/readme.txt

 ID: 0915819

 Assumptions/Limitations I made about the assignment:
-    That adding style elements to help improve website look was okay into the config files was okay That I can set up the usage for my programs in a way I see fit Text entered by users can not contain double quotes, as they will mess up the php
+    That adding style elements to help improve website look into the config files was okay That I can set up the usage for my programs in a way I see fit Text entered by users can not contain double quotes, as they will mess up the php

     That the TA marking this has mercy for my soul

 HOW TO USE EACH EXECUTABLE BY COMMAND LINE (ignore if only using web interface):
     Site converter C file (without the quotes):